cvxgrp/cvxportfolio/README.rst

 Code style and quality
 ----------------------

-We follow the `PEP8 <https://peps.python.org/pep-0008/>`_ specification for code style.
+Cvxportfolio follows the `PEP8 <https://peps.python.org/pep-0008/>`_
+specification for code style.
 This is enforced by the `Pylint
 <https://pylint.readthedocs.io/en/stable/>`_ automated linter, with options
 in the `Pyproject
 <https://github.com/cvxgrp/cvxportfolio/blob/master/pyproject.toml>`_